Before you get started with

 components, after a potential failure.
 A witness consumes approximately 2 MB of

-space for metadata on the vSAN
+space for metadata on the vSAN datastore

-when using on-disk format 1.0, and 4 MB for on-disk format version 2.0 and later.
+when using on-disk format 1.0, and 4 MB for on-disk format version 2.0 and later. vSAN maintains a

 quorum by using an asymmetrical voting system where each component might have more